fatsecret-group/postman-fatsecret-apis/readme.md

 4. Copy your newly created OAuth Key and OAuth Secret into the collection variables as access_key and access_secret.

-## Using OAuth 2.0 with FatSecret Platform API in Postman:
+## Using OAuth 2.0 with fatsecret Platform API in Postman:

 1. Navigate to API Reference (OAuth 2.0) section in postman.